jarrellmark/homepage/README.md

 * Description
   * Demo app mapping neighborhood moods using Twitter and Kinesis.
 * Story
   * At first, I was trying to learn about processing streams using Apache Spark.
-I then ran into a new product at the time, AWS Kinesis.
+I then ran into a new product at the time, AWS Kinesis Analytics.

 ### MarketOwl